 American Express Low Rate Credit Card

 - No annual fee

-What you need to know: With the AMEX low rate card, you’ll get up to 55 days interest free if you pay your balance off in full each month.
+What you need to know: Taking Mozo Experts Choice Awards for best Low Rate Credit Card and best No Annual Fee Credit Card, with the AMEX Low Rate card, you’ll get up to 55 days interest free if you pay your balance off in full each month.
 The standard purchase rate is a low 8.99% and cardholders have the option to use Plan it, which gives you the flexibility to pay off your balance in monthly instalments with 0% p.a. interest at a fixed monthly fee.
 There is a $30 late payment fee to consider and a 3% foreign exchange margin.
-New card members could receive $100 back when they apply online by 27 October 2021, are approved and spend $1,000 on their new Card by 31 December 2021 (Terms and conditions apply).
 You’ll need to be over 18 years of age and earning $50,000 or more to be eligible.

 - Up to 110 day interest free on your spending